pygsuite/pygsuite/docs/index.md

 ## Overview

-Pygsuite is a light, wrapper around the core Docs, Sheets, and Slides APIs.
+Pygsuite is a light, pythonic wrapper around the core Docs, Sheets, and Slides APIs.
 It offers efficient APIs for batch requests to automate the creation, manipulation, and sharing of drive documents.